More Comfortable. More Durable. Hibbs Healthy Homes.

 Healthy Living: PestShield Tubing

-A green home is, by design, a better-built home because it relies on higher-performing materials and practices to provide more durability and better energy efficiency - reducing waste and your cost for utilities and maintenance.
-The benefits of sustainable home building go beyond lowering your home's environmental impact.
-When you build green, you are making an investment in a higher-quality home that provides you with:
+The benefits of sustainable home building go beyond softening your home's environmental impact.
+When you build green, you are making an investment in a higher-quality home that is measurably:

-• A more comfortable home with lower utility costs.
+• More comfortable home with lower utility costs

-From creating a healthier home for family members with allergies or asthma to building a home an energy-efficient home to proactively manage utility costs, our clients have chosen to build a custom green home for a variety of reasons.
-But when it comes down to it, every client is amazed at the quality, cost savings, and comfort you can only find in a Better-Built Custom Home.
+From creating a healthier home for family members with allergies or asthma to building a home an energy-efficient home to proactively manage utility costs, our clients build green for a variety of reasons.
+But when it comes down to it, every home we build offers the quality, cost savings, and comfort you can only find in a high-performance home.

 Missouri's Best Green Home Builder